ramantehlan/LegalAI/README.md

 ## Problem

-- 2.81 Crore Pending cases, increasing day by day.
+- 28.1 Million Pending cases, increasing day by day.
 - Increasing number of cases per lawyer.
 - Most of the work is still in hard copies.
 - Hard and slow process.